Student Code of Conduct and Ethics

 - new and significant evidence can be introduced which may further clarify and support the defense of the student or student organization involved;

 - there is reason to believe that the sanction is not consistent with the seriousness of the violation; and

 - the student or student organization’s right to a fair and impartial hearing was violated.

-- Appeals of Area Coordinators’ decisions are to the Assistant or Associate Dean of Students.
-Appeals of Assistant and Associate Dean’s decisions are to the Student Conduct Hearing Board.
-Decisions of the Student Conduct Hearing Board are to the Student Appellate Board.
-Decisions of the Student Appellate Board are to the Vice President of Student Development and Dean of Students.
-There are no appeals beyond the Vice President of Student Development and Dean of Students.
+- Appeals of Coordinators’ decisions are to the Director of Student Conduct.
+Appeals of the Director of Student Conduct’s decisions are to the Student Appellate Board.
+Appeals of the Student Conduct Hearing Board and Student Appellate Board’s decisions are to the Dean of Students.
+There are no appeals beyond the Dean of Students.